tytydraco/yessleep/out/I_Was_a_Folklore_Researcher_Until_One_Interview_Forced_Me_to_Abandon_Academia_Forever.md

 My hands shook so badly I couldn’t stand.

 At first, I couldn’t get up, but then I heard faint footsteps somewhere in the mansion.

-“Edmund?”
-Someone called in the hallway with the same high-pitched gurgling voice.

 I got up, jumped out of the window, and ran all the way back to town.